You hear it time and time again –

 Instagram promotion strategy

 Instagram is becoming a powerhouse for engagement and visual content.
-Instagram has over 800 million monthly users with 59% of the users from the States and under 30.
+Instagram has over 500 million active daily users.

 And 31% of their users make over $75,000 a year.
 This is a platform that shouldn’t go unnoticed in your list building strategy.